UTM Postdoctoral Fellowship Award Program

 The University of Toronto Mississauga (UTM) is strongly committed to diversity within its community and especially welcomes applications from visible minority group members, women, Indigenous persons, persons with disabilities, members of sexual minority groups, and others who may contribute to the further diversification of ideas.
 UTM views these Fellowships as an important tool to ensure diverse groups have access to research support at this important early career stage.

-Each UTM Postdoctoral Fellowship award will include $40,000 to be used to supplement a PDF’s salary, plus an extra $2,000 as a research grant.
-The $40,000 award does not represent the total value of a PDF stipend, but is intended as a contribution to the PDF’s salary, which can be assembled from various funding sources (internal or external).
+The duration of the award is one year.
+Each UTM Postdoctoral Fellowship award will include $48,000 to be used to supplement a PDF’s salary, plus an extra $2,000 as a research grant.
+The $48,000 award does not represent the total value of a PDF stipend, but is intended as a contribution to the PDF’s salary, which can be assembled from various funding sources (internal or external).
 The actual salary of a UTM Postdoctoral Fellow will be determined by the faculty supervisor in accordance with departmental norms and the CUPE 3902 Collective Agreement.

 Employment as a Postdoctoral Fellow at the University of Toronto is governed by the terms of the CUPE 3902, Unit 5 Collective Agreement.
 As such, potential supervisors and applicants should be aware of all provisions within the collective agree and that UTM Postdoctoral Fellowships are posted in accordance with the CUPE Unit 5 Collective Agreement.